Living with IBS (irritable bowel syndrome) can be challenging.

 All three groups reported a significant difference by the end of the trial period, including substantial improvements in quality of life measures, such as mood, vitality, and social functioning.

-Just Thrive Probiotic is powered by proven spore probiotics that quickly rebalance the gut microbiome.
-Four powerful spore probiotics work together to support the growth of beneficial bacteria – and that means a happier GI tract for you.
+Just Thrive Probiotic is powered by four proven spore probiotics that quickly balance the gut microbiome and work together to support the growth of beneficial bacteria— and that means a happier GI tract for you.

 Just Thrive Probiotic contains four clinically studied strains of spore probiotics including: